alexhaugland/ant_speed_display/README.md

-# ANT+ Device Scanner
+# ANT+ Speed Display

-A simple Python utility to detect and list ANT+ devices within range of a connected USB ANT+ receiver.
+A Python utility that displays speed data from ANT+ fitness equipment in large text on the terminal.
+Perfect for monitoring your workout speed from a distance.

 ## Requirements

 - Python 3.6+
 - ANT+ USB receiver/dongle
+- ANT+ compatible fitness equipment (treadmill, bike trainer, etc.)
 - `openant` library

 ## Setup